AgbabaIlija/C-Programs/README.md

 This repository contains several projects showcasing multithreading, Arduino programming, and a SA community server:

--Multithreading Projects:
+1. Multithreading Projects:

- -Matrix Animation: A multithreaded program that generates and displays random characters in multiple columns, simulating the "falling" Matrix effect with varying speeds and colors.
+ 1.1 Matrix Animation: A multithreaded program that generates and displays random characters in multiple columns, simulating the "falling" Matrix effect with varying speeds and colors.

- -Person Generator & Sorter: A multithreaded console application that generates 100 random people with names and ages, allowing users to interact with the list by pausing threads, displaying, and sorting by name.
+  1.2 Person Generator & Sorter: A multithreaded console application that generates 100 random people with names and ages, allowing users to interact with the list by pausing threads, displaying, and sorting by name.

--Arduino Project:
+2. Arduino Project:

- -Sensor Data via MQTT: A C++ program for the Arduino platform that uses SPI, Ethernet, and MQTT protocols to send random sensor data (temperature, pressure, humidity) to an MQTT topic called "sensors."
+ 2.1 Sensor Data via MQTT: A C++ program for the Arduino platform that uses SPI, Ethernet, and MQTT protocols to send random sensor data (temperature, pressure, humidity) to an MQTT topic called "sensors."
   SAMP Community Server:

--A basic server setup for the SA
+3. A basic server setup for the SA
- -San Andreas Multiplayer community, including configurations and scripts for gameplay and player management.
+ 3.1 San Andreas Multiplayer community, including configurations and scripts for gameplay and player management.